 For the latest advocacy news from the American Diabetes Association (ADA), please check this section of our website regularly.

-Inflation Reduction Act Letter signed by the ADA and other Diabetes Groups in Favor of $35 Insulin Co-pay Cap
+Inflation Reduction Act Letter Signed by the ADA and Other Diabetes Groups in Favor of $35 Insulin Co-pay Cap

-ADA Statement for the Senate Finance Committee Hearing: “Prescription Drug Price Inflation: An Urgent Need to Lower Drug Prices in Medicare”
+The ADA's Statement for the Senate Finance Committee Hearing: “Prescription Drug Price Inflation: An Urgent Need to Lower Drug Prices in Medicare”

-Lisa Murdock, Chief Advocacy Officer for the ADA submitted a statement for the record to the Senate Finance Committee hearing on prescription drug costs in Medicare.
+Lisa Murdock, chief advocacy officer for the ADA, submitted a statement for the record to the Senate Finance Committee hearing on prescription drug costs in Medicare.

 The Diabetes Community Implores Senator Manchin To Support the Swift Passage of a National Insulin Co-Pay Cap